ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 authentication are provided by the surrounding COSE structures rather than by CTR mode itself; see {{RFC9459}} for guidance on AES-CTR usage.

-This document reuses the CDDL defined in Section 6.2.3 of
+This document reuses the CDDL defined in {{I-D.ietf-suit-firmware-encryption}}
-{{I-D.ietf-suit-firmware-encryption}} and the context information structure defined in Section 6.2.4 of {{I-D.ietf-suit-firmware-encryption}} although with an important modification.
+and the context information structure defined in
+{{I-D.ietf-suit-firmware-encryption}} although with an important modification.
 The COSE_KDF_Context.SuppPubInfo.other value MUST be set to "SUIT Report Encryption" when a SUIT Report is encrypted and MUST be set to "EAT Encryption" when an EAT is encrypted.
 The COSE_KDF_Context.SuppPubInfo.other field captures the protocol in which the ES-DH content key